Frequently Asked Questions for Students

 Can I find my own placement instead of using one of the "official ones"?

-• Stop by our office, 1102 W. Wisconsin Ave., 303, to pick up an Independent Placement Form.
+1. Independent Placement Form: Visit our office at 1102 W. Wisconsin Ave., Room 303, to pick up an Independent Placement Form.
 Fill it out and have your professor sign it.

-• Your professor will have to agree that your selection adequately fits with the content in his/her course.
+2. Professor's Approval: Your professor must agree that your selected placement adequately fits with the course content.

-• Once the form is signed, return it to the Service Learning Program Office.
-You will also receive a timesheet at this time.
+3. Form Submission: Once the form is signed, return it to the Service Learning Program Office.
+At this time, you will also receive a timesheet.

-• If the placement does not work or there are problems with the site, please notify your student coordinator, who will do his/her best to help out.
+4. Troubleshooting: If the placement does not work out or if there are problems with the site, notify your student coordinator, who will assist you in resolving the issues and finding a suitable placement if necessary.

 How will I get to my service site?